sultanofstaking/How-To-Update-Pillar-With-No-Downtime/README.md

 **Step 2: Test your updates on Pillar 2**

 If the team says you must update your pillar, run the update on pillar 2 first.
 The best way to do this is to have 2 terminals up.
 One should be where you will enter the commands and one should be running logs with the command above.
-Follow the teams or community guide for updating your pillar on pillar 2 and be sure that it continues to insert blocks as expected.
+Follow the team or community guide for updating pillar 2 and be sure that it continues to insert blocks as expected.
 At the time of writing many people will be "sentrifying" their pillars.
-This is a great example of where this setup can help since sentriy adjust firewalls.
+This is a great example of where this setup can help since sentrify adjust firewall rules.
 If you test sentrify on pillar 2, and for some reason the update fails or your pillar stops inserting blocks, you can now troubleshoot pillar 2 without worrying about missing momentums on pillar 1.

 Hopefully the update went as expected.
 If not troubleshoot it until everything looks normal in pillar 2's logs.